Jump to:

 This list is regularly updated to match what’s trending and in-demand among gamers.

-Our Top Picks for Games Like Detroit: Become Human
+Our Top 3 Picks for Games Like Detroit: Become Human

 Time to start moving on from the post-Detroit emptiness.
-Here are the top 5 contenders that can fill the void once again:
+Here are the top contenders that can fill the void once again:

-2. Life is Strange: Double Exposure (2024) – A mind-bending time travel drama.
+2. Life is Strange: Double Exposure (2024) – A mind-bending time travel drama in the form of a narrative-driven, episodic adventure game.

 Don’t go too soon.
 I’ve got a whole lot more games in this list waiting below.
 I’ll be doing a full breakdown with all the juicy details you’ll want to know.

-10 Best Games Like Detroit: Become Human
+11 Best Games Like Detroit: Become Human in 2025

 1. Disco Elysium – The Final Cut [Best Deep Role-Play & Unmatched Player Agency]